PDAL/PDAL/doc/stages/writers.las.rst

 -------

 filename
-  LAS file to read.
+  Output filename.
 The writer will accept a filename containing a single placeholder character (`#`).
 If input to the writer consists of multiple PointViews, each will be written to a separate file, where the placeholder will be replaced with an incrementing integer.
 If no